pronamic/wp-pronamic-pay/readme.txt

 *	Return URL's - Improved use of site_url() and home_url() functions
 *	Buckaroo - Added support for the Buckaroo payment provider (thanks to Marcel Snoeck)
 *	iDEAL Easy - Improved return handling
+*	s2Member - Login is no longer required to pay with iDEAL

 = 1.2.6 =
 *	s2Member - Added support for the s2Member plugin